To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - This is also referred to as Multi-Factor Authentication (MFA), implying two or more devices.
 More on 2FA and MFA here.

 - Check The “From:” Email Address – If you receive an enticing offer or sale via email, check the source of the email and examine the “from” email address.
 Lots of times the name will be spoofed to look like a friend, but the email address will be bogus.
+This type of scam is known as phishing and is the most prevalent type of wire fraud.
 Caution – sophisticated hackers are also able to “spoof” the email address (fake it), so when in doubt, don’t click.

 - Links In Emails – Check The Source Code – your best bet is always to visit websites directly (vs clicking links in the email).
 But if you’re curious, you can view the source of an email (making sure not to click on any links) to see the actual URL’s behind the anchor texts (link names).